RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-json-files/index.md

     parser: json
 ```

-We use this action to parse the file specified at `input.path` because we know it is a yaml file we can use the `input.parser` with the value `json`.
+We use this action to parse the file specified at `input.path` because we know it is a json file we can use the `input.parser` with the value `json`.
 This will make the content of the file to be parsed into an object properly

 #### roadiehq:utils:serialize:json